Skip to content

 Invite People

-Decide who will translate your content.
-You can cooperate with professional translation agencies integrated with Crowdin or invite your own team of translators if you have one.
-If you decide to work with professional translation agencies, open Store > Vendors and select the translation vendor that meets your requirements.
+Decide who will translate and manage your content.
+You can collaborate with professional translation agencies (i.e., vendors) integrated with Crowdin or invite your own team.

 Invite project members